JohnnySusp/LegalFedLLM/README.md

 now implements the corresponding pinned Granite Host path through exact alignment, selective LoRA candidate training, private D^V validation, atomic promotion or rejection, signed post-decision D^P publication and Coordinator completion.
-Private examples, Client-native LoRA tensors and per-sample D^V metrics remain local.
+The reverse path now constructs an immutable Client-owned job, trains a Qwen LoRA candidate from the archived round parent, evaluates it on the held-out public split, applies independent quality and hash-bound SafeFed-style safety gates, and atomically promotes or discards it.
+Private examples, Client-native LoRA tensors, Client validation details and per-sample D^V metrics remain local.

-The repository does **not** yet record an authoritative five-epoch full-round acceptance, real reverse-Client learning, formal differential privacy, a complete Safe-FedLLM defense or production-ready deployment.
+The repository does **not** yet record an authoritative five-epoch full-round acceptance, a calibrated Qwen probe/full-corpus reverse-Client acceptance, formal differential privacy, a complete SafeFed-LLM defense or production-ready deployment.